ciglenecki/lumen-audio/README.md

 - [x] add more augmentations
 - [x] check if wavelet works
 - [x] implement chunking of the audio in inference and perform multiple forward pass
+- [x] implement saving the embeddings of each model for visualizations using dimensionality reduction
+- [x] think about and reserach what happens with variable sampling rate and how can we avoid issues with time length change, solution: chunking

 ______________________________________________________________________

 ## 🏆 Team members